Kayli/logspub/dev-distributed-k8s.md

   - manages fail-over
   - has a data backup option allowing to dump PostgreSql data regularly in a given volume

-- patterns
+## patterns

 - sidecar
   - there are 2 containers in a single pod
     - main app
     - sidecar
   - goal: augment functionality of main app in some way

+- realization approaches
+  - imperative
+    - create a Kubernetes resource directly from the command line using the kubectl CLI
+  - declarative
+    - write a text file that describes the resource's configuration, execute the kubectl command against that file

 ## typical scenarios